Let’s admit it — grocery shopping rips a big hole in our pockets, but this could be a thing of the past with these grocery shopping hacks!

 You can save even more money by making yoghurt in bulk yourself at home.
 We have a great recipe for making yoghurt at home in your slow cooker.
 Here is the recipe.

-Here are a few more ideas of buying big and making small:
+Here are a few more ideas for buying big and making small:

 - Packets of Pretzels

 12. Learn about Unit Pricing and how it works.

 Unit pricing is comparing products from one brand to another and by different sizes by computing the price of a certain product and dividing it by a unit of measurement (for example, ounces).
 You can then compare if you have saved by buying the smaller or bigger item.

 Always have a pink basket in the fridge (it doesn’t have to be pink – but I use pink as I have boys and pink stands out), and put items close to their use-by date in the basket. when you go to cook a meal, you MUST incorporate some of the ingredients in the pink basket.

 This ensures nothing goes bad in the fridge, and all food is used up.

 You pay extra at the supermarket for convenience.
 Grated cheese costs twice as much as the solid block.
 Meat cut into strips ready for stir-fries are always at least 20% more expensive.
 Grab the cheaper version and do the chopping, grating and cutting at home.

 I like to buy the 1kg blocks of cheese and then put it through the grating blade on my food processor.
 In just a few minutes, I have a massive amount of grated cheese that I then freeze so that it doesn’t go mouldy.